 Heritage trails running through Fayetteville include the Trail of Tears, Civil War troop movement, and Butterfield Overland Mail Co.
 Stagecoach route.
 A Trail of Tears monument is located on Ark.
 62 near the University of Arkansas.
 Historic homes that Civil War troops passed by still stand - the most well known being the Tebbetts House.
 Built about 1852, the house still stands and is known as the Headquarters House because it was used by both the Confederate and Union armies.
 Today it is the headquarters for the Washington County Historical Society.
 A marker in front of the old Washington County Courthouse commemorates the Butterfield Overland Trail.
 The courthouse sits on the site of what was once the Butterfield Stables.
 These sites and many others in the city are now part of the Arkansas Heritage Trails System.

-Hiking and mountain bike trails are abundant attractions within Fayetteville, Arkansas and the surrounding Ozark region, including Lake Wedington, White Rock Recreation Area, Ozark Highlands Trail and Devil's Den State Park.
-The Northwest Arkansas Razorback Regional Greenway, a 36-mile-long, primarily off-road, shared use trail that extends from the Bella Vista Trail in Bentonville to the Frisco Trail in Fayetteville, adds more opportunities.
-Fayetteville was named as a 2014 bronze level Ride Center by IMBA (International Mountain Bicycling Association).
-Outdoor enthusiasts also enjoy nearby camping, horseback riding and caving opportunities.
+Fayetteville is a top spot for outdoor adventure tourism, with abundant hiking and mountain bike trails throughout the Ozark region, including Lake Wedington, White Rock Recreation Area, Ozark Highlands Trail and Devil's Den State Park.
+Fayetteville has a much better bicycling scene than your average town – it was named as a 2014 bronze level Ride Center by IMBA (International Mountain Bicycling Association).
+The Northwest Arkansas Razorback Regional Greenway, a 36-mile-long, paved, shared-use trail that extends from the Bella Vista Trail in Bentonville to the Frisco Trail in Fayetteville, adds more opportunities for the population to get out and about, especially for those on road bikes and on foot.
+Outdoor enthusiasts also enjoy plenty of great places for camping nearby, horseback riding and caving opportunities.
 Popular fishing and floating rivers in the area include the White, Kings and Mulberry.

-Fayetteville, Arkansas is home to the University of Arkansas, the state's major research and flagship education institution.
-It's located off of Interstate 540, just 58 miles from Eureka Springs, 60 miles from the Buffalo National River, and 63 miles from Fort Smith.
+Fayetteville, Arkansas is home to the University of Arkansas, the state's major research and flagship education institution – walking the campus to admire the art and architecture is a popular activity.
+It's located in the Ozarks off of Interstate 540, just 58 miles from Eureka Springs, 60 miles from the Buffalo National River, and 63 miles from Fort Smith.

 Ready for your trip to Fayetteville, Arkansas?
-Visit one of the Natural State’s most popular cities on your next vacation!
+Visit one of the Natural State’s most popular cities on your next vacation and experience the arts, culture and recreation of this vibrant spot!